To Help Coordinate Move to New Facility and Deploy New Computer Infrastructure, WRTA Turns to Trusted IT Partner: Bryley Systems

 As the buildings that house the buses, the garage, and the computer data center began to age and experience environmental issues, the WRTA planned a major move into a new facility.
 The servers and the network were also reaching end-of-life status, so the organization decided to upgrade the computer infrastructure at the same time.

-To Support Major Company Expansion, Leaktite Relies on Bryley Systems to Design and Coordinate New IT Infrastructure Deployment
+To Support Major Company Expansion, a Plastics Manufacturer Relies on Bryley Systems to Design and Coordinate New IT Infrastructure Deployment

-Leaktite Corporation manufactures and distributes metal, plastic and paper containers, buckets, pails and trays for a wide variety of industrial, commercial and consumer applications.
-From its establishment in 1945, the company has achieved solid growth based on experience and the flexibility to move with the times.
-Leaktite supports product development with state-of-the-art injection molding and thermoforming production equipment to ensure maximum efficiency and to meet the ever-changing needs of customers.
+From its establishment over sixty years ago, the company has achieved solid growth based on experience and the flexibility to move with the times.
+This plastics manufacturer supports product development with state-of-the-art injection molding and thermoforming production equipment to ensure maximum efficiency and to meet the changing needs of customers.

 The Challenge: Deploy an IT Infrastructure to Support a New Facility

-Following years of steady growth delivering container products to large retailers and small hardware stores across the U.S., Leaktite Corporation determined the time had arrived to expand its operations.
-The Massachusetts firm ships about one-third of its products beyond the Rocky Mountains, and considering how much volume that buckets, pails and trays take up, shipping costs were beginning to increase rapidly.
+Following years of steady growth delivering container products to large retailers and small hardware stores across the U.S, the plastics manufacturer determined the time had arrived to expand its operations.
+The Mass firm ships about one-third of its products beyond the Rocky Mountains, and considering how much volume that buckets, pails and trays take up, shipping costs were beginning to increase rapidly.

-Established in 1937, Ruland Manufacturing designs and manufactures high-performing shaft collars and couplings.
-Innovation is a hallmark of the company as Ruland continuously refines its proprietary processes such as special surface treatments, anti-vibration coupling hardware and precision honing.
-In recent years, the company expanded its product line and added metric rigid couplings, step bore rigid couplings, and motion control couplings.
-All products are carefully manufactured under strict controls in Ruland’s Marlboro, Massachusetts factory.
+This 100-year-old company designs and manufactures shaft collars and couplings.
+Innovation is a hallmark of the company with continuous refinement of its proprietary processes, such as special surface treatments, anti-vibration coupling hardware and precision honing.
+In recent years the company added metric rigid couplings, step bore rigid couplings, and motion control couplings.

 The Challenge: Staffing Sufficient Expertise to Manage IT

-The transition started when the internal IT administrator supporting the Ruland Manufacturing IT network and end users decided to pursue another job opportunity.
-That’s when company president William Hewitson decided to consider a whole new model for managing and maintaining IT systems.
+The transition started when the internal IT administrator supporting the firm’s IT network and end-users decided to pursue another job opportunity.
+That’s when the company’s president decided to consider a new model for managing and maintaining IT systems.

-“We traditionally handled IT in-house, but with all the ever-evolving technologies, it was challenging to hire and retain people with the experience to properly maintain our systems,” Hewitson says.
+“We traditionally handled IT in-house, but with the ever-evolving technologies, it was challenging to hire and retain people with the experience to properly maintain our systems,” the president said.
 “It’s difficult for a company of our size to attract high-end technical resources and keep them interested in supporting our environment.”

-Since 1986, Fourstar Connections has offered comprehensive solutions to tackle a wide range of manufacturing needs.
+This cable manufacturer has offered comprehensive solutions to tackle a wide range of manufacturing needs.
 The company partners with leading companies to find better ways for designing and producing products—from cable assemblies to complex box builds—and then quickly ramps up to meet target dates and volume requirements.
-The Fourstar 28,000-square-foot corporate headquarters—with a state-of-the-art manufacturing facility— is located in Massachusetts.
-The company also operates affiliate manufacturing plants in Mexico and China.
+The forty-year-old manufacturer operates a 28,000-square-foot corporate headquarters/manufacturing facility, and additional overseas manufacturing facilities.

 The Challenges: Prevent System Downtime and Forecast Future Technology Needs

-The server running the Fourstar Connections primary operations software—the Sage 100 ERP manufacturing module—nearly crashed one day due to reaching its computing capacity.
-Realizing how close the company came to shutting down operations, President and Owner Phil Holman knew the time had arrived to advance the relationship with its IT solution provider, Bryley Systems.
+The server running this manufacturer’s primary operations nearly crashed due to reaching its computing capacity.
+Realizing how close the company came to having to shut down operations, the company’s president knew the time had arrived to advance the relationship with its IT provider Bryley Systems.

 The Worcester Regional Transit Authority (WRTA) service area includes over half a million in population and is the second-largest regional transit authority in Massachusetts, serving 35 communities.
 WRTA maintains a fleet of 47 buses including four clean diesel-electric hybrid buses for 23 fixed routes in Worcester and 10 surrounding communities.
 WRTA also provides para-transit and special services for elderly and disabled passengers.
 The organization is a state-run agency, and as mandated by federal law, is operated by a private company—RTA Transit Services, Inc.

-A custom mold-making and design firm founded in 1984, Built-Rite Tool & Die is the corporate parent and driving force behind its Reliance Engineering and the LSR Engineering divisions.
-Built-Rite hires highly-skilled engineers, designers, and mold makers to execute demanding design challenges.
+An established custom mold-making and design firm is the corporate parent and driving force behind its engineering divisions.
+The company hires highly-skilled engineers, designers, and mold-makers to execute demanding design challenges.
 The company is a leader in the manufacturing of precision molds for the liquid-injection molding of liquid silicone rubber and injection molding of thermoplastics as well as thermosets, compression and transfer molding of thermoset plastic materials.